I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxceallocateirpwithmdl.md

 <p><b>IoAllocateIrp</b> automatically initializes the IRP's members and inserts the IRP into a global list of IRPs maintained by RDBSS.
 If memory for the MDL to be associated with the IRP cannot be allocated, then the IRP that was created is freed and <b>RxCeAllocateIrpWithMDL</b> returns a <b>NULL</b> pointer indicating failure. </p>

-<p>The goal of <b>RxCeAllocateIrpWithMDL</b> is to allow easier debugging of IRPs that are issued to other components and then stall.
-IRPs issued using <b>RxCeAllocateIrpWithMDL</b> are queued to a global list of IRPs maintained by RDBSS.
-Thus, when an RX_CONTEXT is waiting for a send completion, it is possible to walk the global list to find the IRP that is waiting in the transport.</p>

-<p>An IRP allocated with an associated memory descriptor list allocated with <b>RxCeAllocateIrpWithMDL</b> should be freed when the IRP is completed using <b>RxCeFreeIrp</b>.</p>

-<p><b>IoAllocateIrp</b> automatically initializes the IRP's members and inserts the IRP into a global list of IRPs maintained by RDBSS.
-If memory for the MDL to be associated with the IRP cannot be allocated, then the IRP that was created is freed and <b>RxCeAllocateIrpWithMDL</b> returns a <b>NULL</b> pointer indicating failure. </p>

 ## -requirements
 <table>
 <tr>